Skip to Content

 Real amber is an organic gemstone.
 Real amber has low hardness (2 – 2,5 on the Mohs scale).
 Fakes made of glass are much harder.
 Real amber has a low specific gravity, which allows it to flow in saltwater.
 Fakes are much denser and sink.
 Real amber glows with bright blue and green colors under UV light.

-Please, remember it is not a mineral, amber is it’s amorphous and has no crystalline structure.
+Please remember it is not a mineral; amber is it’s amorphous and has no crystalline structure.
 Amber is an organic fossilized resin.
 It has no cleavage, and its polish luster is resinous like plastic.

 Real amber begins as thick, sticky resin produced by ancient pines.
 It takes a million years for the resin to harden and turn into amber.
-Otherwise, it’s called copal,
+Otherwise, it’s called copal

 or immature amber.
-Copal is much softer than amber and can be easily scratched even by a fingernail.
+Copal is much softer than amber and can be easily scratched by a fingernail.

 So be careful performing hardness tests so as not to destroy real amber.
 Also, it puts some restrictions on real amber storage.
 It should be put aside any other pieces of jewelry.